What to Pack for South East Asia – A Complete guide

 15. Universal travel adapter

 Often overlooked, this should be on top of your list.
-Even in Asia, different countries have different standards on electronic gadgets and its support system.
+Even in Asia, different countries have different standards on electronic gadgets and their support system.
 There is no single adapter style that will suffice for the whole of SE Asia.
 It will suggest buying a universal adapter with all combinations for this.

 While you may still get these at a local supermarket there, the hassle may not be worth it.